alexxie16/English_Learning/words/2025/words-Dec-25.md

 Practice is an **integral** part of language learning.
 Making it easier for those not deeply **versed** in ML to experiment with things like neural networks or gradient boosting within their trading logic.

+His enthusiasm was in no way **flagging**.
 > Flag: A flag, by its nature, hangs from a pole and is subject to gravity and wind, causing it to droop or sag when the air is still.
+> Flagging comes from the verb to flag, and its core idea is losing strength or momentum, or drawing attention to something.
+The exact meaning depends on context.

 ### Suit